-2. Obviously in such a situation the legitimacy required to establish the constitution is undermined, both at the local Israeli level and at the international level.
-For an indepth comparative discussion of the important insights arising from the South African experience in establishing a new democratic constitution see: Aeyal Gross, "The Constitution Reconciliation and Transitional Justice: Lessons from South Africa and Israel," Stanford Journal of International Law 20:47 (2004).
+Obviously in such a situation the legitimacy required to establish the constitution is undermined, both at the local Israeli level and at the international level.
+For an in-depth comparative discussion of the important insights arising from the South African experience in establishing a new democratic

-parties outside the Knesset, are presently incorporated under this representative framework.
+Until now there has been no real participation by the Arab minority in the process of establishing the future constitution.
+The collective interests of the Arab citizens in Israel are presently represented by an umbrella organization overseeing the overall Arab elected leadership - The High Follow-up Committee for Arab Citizens in Israel.
+All elected representatives of the Arab population, including the heads of the local authorities, Knesset Members and representatives of Arab movements and parties outside the Knesset, are presently incorporated under this representative framework.
 The Follow-Up Committee is, therefore, the natural public address to which it is necessary to turn in order to conduct a serious dialogue with the Arab minority on determining its position in the future constitution.
 Such dialogue has never yet been held.

 There should be no distinction between the process of establishing the constitution and its content.
 From the perspective of the Arab minority, the issue of content raises the following ontological questions: Does the discussion of the constitutional status of the Arab minority aspire to neutralize the power gaps between Jews and Arabs in the State, or only to reduce them?
-Will there be a free and open debate, endeavoring to outline a way to achieve true equality for the Arab minority in Israeli society, or will it be a limited, pre-defined dialogue, dealing only with improving the status of the Arab minority in Israeli law?
+Will there be a free and open debate, endeavoring to outline a way to achieve true equality for the Arab minority in Israel society, or will it be a limited, pre-defined dialogue, dealing only with improving the status of the Arab minority in Israeli law?
 In other words, is the purpose of the anticipated constitution to substantially equalize the status of Arab citizens with that of Jewish citizens, or will the constitution settle only for improving the position of Arab citizens?
 Will it be a constitution of full equality, or only of "improvement"?